OriginProtocol/origin-dollar/brownie/README.md

 #### Notes

-Once brownie console is started run `from metastrategy import *` to import helper functions and funds for easier testing of metastrategy
+Once Brownie console is started run `from metastrategy import *` to import helper functions and funds for easier testing of metastrategy

 Inspect available functions under `brownie/metastrategy.py` and also `brownie/world.py`.